rizkyAlya/QuakeRangers/README.md

 ### Educational Materials
 - Concise and complete learning modules on earthquake science and safety.
-- Enhanced with images, videos, diagrams, and external trusted resources.
+- Enhanced with images, videos, and external trusted resources.
 - Self-paced learning section to explore earthquake-related topics in-depth.

 ### Leaderboard